ipchelsea/ipchelsea/README.md

 ### About Me 💟👩🏻
 My name is Chelsea.
 I am a creative self-starter, an active learner and a Software Engineer.
 View my resume [here](https://www.slideshare.net/secret/2gFEYaHUnHfTVI).

-***👩‍🎓Education.***
+***Education.***
-\t I graduated from University of Washington with a B.Sc.
+I graduated from University of Washington with a B.Sc.
 Computer Science and Software Engineering, in July.
 My further curiosity in Computer Vision led me to join Georgia Tech's Masters of Science in Computer Science (ML & AI) part time program!

-***🖋 Mission Statement.*** I care about tech for social good, particularly in social justice and protecting the environment.
+***Mission Statement.*** I care about tech for social good, particularly in social justice and protecting the environment.
 As a Software Engineer, I want to use my skills to solve challenging research, design, and engineering problems that will contribute to society's betterment.

 ***My Philosophy.*** Results is the compound interest of 1) Consistent effort in a focused direction.
 2) Constant incremental progress.
 3) Long term gratification.